Digital-Defiance/OpenBook/docs/Directory Structure.md

 # Directory Structure

-Directory structure is critical to the functionality of Node-GitDB.
+Directory structure is critical to the functionality of OpenBook.
 Each table is housed within its own directory, and each record is a markdown file within that directory.
 Tables/directories can not be nested.